The EDPS is the EU’s independent data protection authority.

 The EDPS does not deal with matters that are currently being examined by the European Ombudsman or that have already been settled by it unless you have significant new evidence to submit.

-Your complaint is admissible even if another EU body is examining it.
+Your complaint is admissible even if another EU institution is examining it.
 However, the EDPS can decide to await the outcome of that body’s procedures before starting its own investigation.

-More information about how we use your personal data when handling your complaint can be found in our data protection notice page and the DPO register.
+More information about how we use your personal data when handling your complaint can be found in our data protection notice page and the Records register.

 Handling your complaint